 - Practice Paper or Canvas Paper.

-- Black Paint, preferably high flow.
-I’m actually using Apple Barrel black for this demonstration pictures and it was not thinned out with water.
+- Black Paint, preferably a thin paint.
+I’m actually using Apple Barrel black for the demonstration pictures and it was not thinned out with water.
 In the video, I used BASICS “Mars Black” that was thinned with a bit of water.
 It’s hard to do this technique if your black is too thick.